cypator/splate-api/source/index.html.md

 * The FIX gateway is accessible with an OpenVPN connection.
 * There are two interfaces: FIX Market data (price) and FIX Trading (orders).
-* FIX Trading and Fix Market data require a valid SenderCompId , login and password specified in the Logon message.
+* FIX Trading and Fix Market data require a valid SenderCompId, login, and password specified in the Logon message.
 * The protocol is based on FIX protocol 4.4 [FIX protocol 4.4](http://www.fixtradingcommunity.org/).
 Refer to FIX 4.4 documentation if there is no tag information specified.
 * FIX 4.2 is also supported, but is more limited and less recommended
-* The FIX gateway supports subset of messages and tags listed in this document.
+* The FIX gateway supports a subset of messages and tags listed in this document.
 * Price is represented in natural value (e.g. 25000.01 for BTC/USD).

 ![High-level overview](images/high_level_overview_diagram.png "High-level overview")